MilonA000/Case-study/case.md

 ## Conclusion
 In conclusion, the noted computer innovations from the first that was innovated until present day.
 The discussion focused on two main viewpoints, the scientific and the mathematical.
 The timelines were explained step by step.
-Challenges that have merged with technology were noted and explained with examples where necessary.
+Challenges that have emerged with technology were noted and explained with examples where necessary.
 Lastly there are some future recommendations put in place to avoid the ethical challenges that are already in place.

 ## References:
 Norbert Wiener The Human Use of Human Beings (1950)